networknt/light-doc/content/en/architecture/_index.md

 * Can be [integrated][] with existing application to protect investment over the years for your organization.

-* Support client side discovery without any [gateway][], proxy between service to service calls as they add too much overhead.
+* Support client-side discovery without any [gateway][] and proxy between service to service calls as they add too much overhead.

 * Service logs will be aggregated with ElasticSearch, LogStash and Kibana with [monitoring and alerting][].

 * Built-in [CorrelationId and TraceabilityId][] to trace service to service calls in aggregated logs.

-* Designed for [scalability][] so that you can have thousands instances running at the same time.
+* Designed for [scalability][] so that you can have thousands of instances running at the same time.

 * Has its own dependency injection framework so that developers can avoid heavy Spring or Guice as they are [bloated][].